JohnTerragnoli/ECE281_CE5/README.md

 The only line that was created in this line was the last row.
 This line was filled out simply by considering what the "ori" command does and what it requires.

+The last row of this table was used to modify the signal that went into the "controls" signal.